-Access to the labour market is guaranteed in the same conditions as subsidiary protection holders.
+Access to the labour market is guaranteed under the same conditions as subsidiary protection holders.
 TP holders are granted an employment licence in their own name by the public entity Jobsplus.

-No specific regulation or policy is in place to facilitate access to the labour market for TP beneficiaries.
-TP beneficiaries are not entitled to equal treatment to nationals with regard to employment.
+No specific regulation or policy is in place to facilitate access to the labour market for TP beneficiaries, yet no specific professions have been exempted from qualification recognition.
+TP beneficiaries are not entitled to equal treatment to nationals with regard to employment, meaning employment within the public service is not permitted.